Oliveoilollie/ArchInstall-Guide/README.md

 ALSO A TIP "ctrl L" clears the screen, `lsblk` shows partitions and drives

-package manager being a bitch???? - `pacman -Sy archlinux-keyring`
+package manager being a Female DOg???? - `pacman -Sy archlinux-keyring`
 ----------------------------------------------------------

 PREINSTALL